 - Create a key for each color (e.g. blue=a person you’re grateful for, orange=something you’re thankful to have learned this year, yellow=a memory you’re thankful to have, green=a possession you’re thankful for, etc.).

 - Ask students to take turns sharing gratitude with a partner or their table group based on the M&Ms or Skittles in their bag.

-You can also recognize gratitude by incorporating the activities listed above.
-You’ll leave your students on a positive note and set the right tone as they leave for any extended break.
+By incorporating the classroom gratitude activities listed above, you’ll leave your students on a positive note and set the right tone as they leave for any extended break.